 Omnidirectional drives are installed, for example, in the Care-O-bot® 4 service robot from Fraunhofer IPA.
 The current generation is being used commercially to guide people around retail stores and other public facilities.
 The robotic ServiceAssistant and the intelligent care cart also use omnidirectional drives.
 The ServiceAssistant navigates autonomously in care homes and is capable of recognizing patients or residents and offering them something to drink.
 The care cart also navigates autonomously in care homes and hospitals.
 All three robots have to be able to navigate safely in confined spaces and to avoid obstacles, such as other care carts or beds parked in the corridor.
 For the manufacturing environment, Fraunhofer IPA offers the flexible mobile platform rob@work 3, which also employs the aforementioned drives.
 The latest prototype of an omnidirectional drive is particularly suitable for mobile, interactive robots that have to transport loads of up to 100kg.
 It is compact, easy to integrate and control, and can move over a wide range of surfaces.

 Differential drives are less maneuverable but more affordable, making them a suitable alternative for installation in small mobile platforms.
 They are used, for example, in the mobile communication assistant MobiKa, a small service robot designed to perform a wide range of everyday support tasks, whether it is interaction with the outside world, emergency assistance, for entertainment purposes or reminder functions.

-Fraunhofer IPA helps you select and develop drive concepts for your mobile application.
+Fraunhofer IPA helps you to select and develop the drive concepts you need for your individual mobile application.
 We offer the following services: